adikari/safebox/README.md

 # 📦  SafeBox

 SafeBox is a command line tool for managing secrets for your application.
-Currently it supports AWS Parameter Store.
+Currently it supports AWS Parameter Store as AWS Secrets Manager.

 ## Installation